brianhdk/integration-service/README.md

 ## Scheduling Tasks

 TBD.
- - Include desciption of WindowsTaskScheduler + WindowsService
+ - Include description of WindowsService, LiteServer and Hangfire.

 [Back to Table of Contents](#table-of-contents)